Utartizan/Utartizan/README.md

 - Currently expanding to process **user-input information** and deliver personalised insights.
 - Hosted on **AWS** with near-perfect front-end implementation (aborted due to costs for the time being).

-### 📖 Volatility Index Analysis with Google Trends (90%)
+### 📖 US Market Index Analysis with Google Trends (100%)
 - Built using R Code
-- Explores the relationship between the Volatility Index (VIX), and other various American Markets and Google Trends data on financial search terms to improve financial forecasting.
+- Explores the relationship between various US Indices including the Volatility Index (VIX), with Google Trends data regarding both economical and financial search terms to test whether or not it'll be sufficient for forecasting.
-- Utilises various machine learning and statistical models to enhance and evaluate prediction accuracy.
+- Utilises various machine learning and statistical models and theories to enhance, validate, and evaluate prediction accuracy.

 ### 🧗🏽‍♂️ Real-Time Automated Trading Algorithm using Alpaca API (Planning Stage)
 - Look to either be using the latest NVIDIA Nano Super Orin (Linux) or just a standard Mac Mini M4
 - May have to look into abandoning Alpaca APIs in general and switch to C/C++ for performance/latency purposes

 ## 💻 Skills